outerbounds/full-stack-ML-metaflow-tutorial/README.md

 We’ll also see how to begin integrating other tools into our pipelines, such as dbt for data transformation, great expectations for data validation, Weights & Biases for experiment tracking, and Amazon Sagemaker for model deployment.
 Once again, the intention is not to tie us to any of these tools, but to use them to illustrate various aspects of the ML stack and to develop a workflow in which they can easily be switched out for other tools, depending on where you work and who you’re collaborating with.

+To be clear, lessons 1-3 above get you far!
+As your projects mature, the more advanced topics in Lesson 4 become relevant.